Monday, August 22, 2022

 Scenario 6 brings us to a point of half mall, half lifestyle center or town center.
 In addition to what is already proposed, this would see part of the mall come down and be replaced by a more strip mall like setting.
 While I'd hate to see the mall go, at least a part of it would still exist.

 In an all of this of though, an obvious question still occurs.
 Why not just reuse ALL of the former Bon-Ton?
 Honestly, that is a good question.
 A perfect option would be Target.
 With three colleges in the twin tiers area, Target would be able to take advantage of St. Bonaventure, University of Pittsburgh at Bradford and the JCC Olean campus that is literally just over the railroad tracks.
 And since Target just recently opened a store down the interstate in Lakewood, it wouldn't be that hard for them to go just a little further east.
-Target opened a store in a former Bon-Ton in South Burlington, VT, in a spot that was around 60K.
+In order to expand in recent years, Target has gone a spree of making use of buildings that previously housed another chain.
+The mentioned Lakewood store is of course an old Kmart, but even more relevant is them opening in a former Bon-Ton at around 60K sq. ft. in South Burlington, VT.
+Additionally, Target is opening a 74.5K store in Doylestown, PA- also a former Bon-Ton.
 For comparison, Olean's former Bon-Ton is 73K.
-And in a funny coincidence, Target is opening a 73K store in Doylestown, PA by making use of a former Bon-Ton.
-Clearly they could do it here!
+Clearly, it is not unreasonable to conclude that they could do it here!
+Target could even expand into the mall itself- assuming the arcade would be willing to relocate.
+The old f.y.e. would be perfect for them.

 While I admit none of my suggestions are unlikely going to make a difference in whatever does happen, I'd thought it would be a good opportunity to put my 10 years of retail experience and knowledge of the local area to work.